-Extraction of color component: The extraction was carried out under alkaline condition with MLR 1:40 at pH 10 for 90 minutes at a temperature of 90 ºC.
-The hot solution was then filtered through a Whatmann No.1 filter paper to obtain a clear filtrate.
-The filtrate was evaporated to produce crude which was further dried for 24 hrs and ground manually using mortar and pestle to form powder.
+Extraction of Color Component: The extraction was carried out under an alkaline condition with MLR 1:40 at pH 10 for 90 min at a temperature of 90 °C. The hot solution was then filtered through a Whatman no.1 filter paper to obtain a clear filtrate.
+The filtrate was evaporated to produce crude which was further dried for 24 h and ground manually using mortar and pestle to form a powder.

-Dyeing and Mordanting of silk fabric: The dyeing was carried out at 90 ºC with the dye bath pH 5 containing 4 % of dye in crude, based on weight of fabric (owf) at MLR 1:40 in a temperature controlled open bath dyeing machine for 60 min.
-The fabric samples were pre, meta and post mordanted using 4% (owf) solutions of each of potassium aluminum sulphate and myrobalan separately with MLR 1:40 for 30 min at 60 ºC.
+Dyeing and Mordanting of silk fabric: The dyeing was carried out at 90 ºC with the dye bath pH 5 containing 4 % of dye in crude, based on the weight of fabric (owf) at MLR 1:40 in a temperature controlled open bath dyeing machine for 60 min.
+The fabric samples were pre, meta and post mordanted using 4% (owf) solutions of each of potassium aluminium sulfate and myrobalan separately with MLR 1:40 for 30 min at 60 ºC.
 The fabrics were subsequently rinsed and dried.
-The dyed samples were subsequently washed in 1 gpl non-ionic detergent solution at 60ºC for 15 min and dried at room temperature.
+The dyed samples were subsequently washed in 1 GPL non-ionic detergent solution at 60 ºC for 15 min and dried at room temperature.

-Color value measurement: Color was evaluated by means of K/S and CIELAB values with illuminant D65/10º observer on Gretag Macbeth Color Eye 7000 A Spectrophotometer.
-Four measurements were made for each sample and the variation in percentage reflectance values over a range of 350–750 nm was recorded.
+Color Value Measurement: Color was evaluated using K/S and CIELAB values with illuminant D65/10º observer on Gretag Macbeth Color Eye 7000 A Spectrophotometer.
+Four measurements were made for each sample, and the variation in percentage reflectance values over a range of 350–750 nm was recorded.
 The K/S values were assessed using the Kubelka-Munk equation.

-Fastness tests: Color fastness properties of the samples were assessed using ISO standards.
-Color fastness to washing of dyed fabric was determined as per ISO 105-C06 test method.
-Color fastness to crocking/ rubbing was assessed as per ISO105-X12 test method.
-Color fastness to light was determined as per AATCC 16.3:2012 method and Color fastness to perspiration was assessed as per ISO 105-E04 1994 method 15, 16, 17, 18.
+Fastness Tests: Color fastness properties of the samples were assessed using ISO standards.
+Colorfastness to washing of dyed fabric was determined as per ISO 105-C06 test method.
+Colorfastness to crocking/ rubbing was assessed as per ISO105-X12 test method.
+Colorfastness to light was determined as per AATCC 16.3:2012 method and Colorfastness to perspiration were assessed as per ISO 105-E04 1994 method 15, 16, 17, 18.

 Where, W = Width of clear zone of inhibition (mm); T = Total diameter of test specimen and the zone of clearance (mm); D = Diameter of the test specimen (mm).

-Determination of Antioxidant Activity (DPPH assay): Radical scavenging activity of the dyed cotton fabric was determined by measuring the decrease in absorbance of 2,2-Diphenyl-1-picrylhydrazyl radical (DPPH•) at 517 nm 24.
+Determination of Antioxidant Activity (DPPH Assay): Radical scavenging activity of the dyed cotton fabric was determined by measuring the decrease in absorbance of 2, 2-Diphenyl-1-picrylhydrazyl radical (DPPH•) at 517 nm 24.
 The DPPH assay is a widely used method to evaluate the ability of antioxidants 25 to scavenge free radicals which are known to be a major factor in biological damages caused by oxidative stress.
 This assay is known to give reliable information concerning the antioxidant ability of the tested compounds 26, 27, 28.
-This method is based on the ability of DPPH radical to react with hydrogen donor species such as phenolics and flavonoids present in the extract material.
-Upon receiving a proton from the donor species it loses its color and becomes yellow.
+This method is based on the ability of DPPH radical to react with hydrogen donor species such as phenolics and flavonoids present in the extracted material.
+Upon receiving a proton from the donor species, it loses its color and becomes yellow.

 % DPPH inhibition = [(AC-AS)/AC] ×100